Damask Template

 Last week I carved out some much needed time to clean out my closet.
 The change of seasons, my new interest in sewing, and the holidays had all contributed to new items in my closet.
 I temporarily housed them in a plastic bin stuck in my closet, but it blocked access so it was time for a minor clean out and folding!

 One thing to mention is that I have very little lighting in my closet, so hopefully things show up okay.
 Also, this is what my closet looks like 90+% of the time.
-No styling here, just showing how I actually keep my closet.
+No styling here, just showing how I actually keep my closet, and a few tips for organizing!

 First of all, I have a bureau of drawers where I keep my smaller folded T-shirts, blouses, cardigans, and workout items.